Advances in Autoethnography and Narrative Inquiry

 Robin M. Boylorn is an Associate Professor of Interpersonal and Intercultural Communication at the University of Alabama.
 She is the author, co-author or co-editor of three books.
 She is also an Associate Editor of the Journal of Autoethnography (University of California Press).

 Lisa M. Tillmann is an activist researcher, documentary filmmaker, and professor at Rollins College.
-She holds the William R. Kenan Chair of Critical Media and Cultural Studies.
+The author of two books and producer or co-producer of four documentary films, she holds the William R. Kenan Chair of Critical Media and Cultural Studies.